gridsync/gridsync/README.rst

 .. _PyInstaller: http://www.pyinstaller.org/

 Note, however, that PyInstaller-generated binaries are typically `not backward-compatible`_; a PyInstaller executable that was built on a newer GNU/Linux distribution, for example (i.e., with a more recent version of `glibc`) will not run on older distributions.
 Accordingly, if you intend to distribute Gridsync binaries for use on a wide range operating system versions, it is recommended that you build the application on as old of a system as is reasonable for a given platform (i.e., one which can build and run Gridsync but which still receives security updates).
-Presently, CentOS 7, macOS "Sierra" (10.12), and Windows Server 2012 R2 arguably constitute the most suitable candidates for GNU/Linux, macOS, and Windows build systems respectively (insofar as binaries generated on these systems will be forward-compatible with all others in that platform-category that are still supported upstream).
+Presently, CentOS 7, macOS "Mojave" (10.14), and Windows Server 2012 R2 arguably constitute the most suitable candidates for GNU/Linux, macOS, and Windows build systems respectively (insofar as binaries generated on these systems will be forward-compatible with all others in that platform-category that are still supported upstream).

 .. _not backward-compatible: https://pyinstaller.readthedocs.io/en/latest/usage.html#platform-specific-notes